Quickstart

 Step 3.
 Boot

-Boot is the preparation process for using the SDK.
+Bootis the preliminary process for utilizing the SDK.

-You may need your channel’s plugin key.
-See how to get a plugin key.
+You will require your channel's plugin key.
+Refer to how to get a plugin key.

 There are two types of Boot: Boot as an anonymous user or Boot as a member user

-For a detailed description of the user, see Member User.
+For a comprehensive description of the user, refer to Member User.

 3-1.
 Boot as an anonymous user

-An anonymous user is a user without a memberId.
-Below is an example of Boot with an anonymous user and receiving the result value of Boot.
+An anonymous user refers to a user without a memberId.
+Here's an example of booting with an anonymous user and receiving the result value of the boot process.

 let bootConfig = BootConfig(pluginKey: YOUR_PLUGIN_KEY)